 A highlight of every Arizona Medical Association (ArMA) Annual Meeting is the President's Dinner.
 Each year, ArMA recognizes excellence and achievement by Arizona physicians, organizations, and other exemplary individuals at our Annual President’s Dinner.
-The deadline for the 2020 Awards Nomination is February 7, 2020.
-Please think about your outstanding colleague or organization whose work fits in one of the following categories for the 2020 meeting and use this link to submit a nomination.
+The 2020 Awards Nomination process is now closed.

 - ArMA Distinguished Service Award – presented to an individual or organization providing outstanding service to the community.